What You Need To Know About Valuing Personal Injury Claims

 The Big Three

 2. Damages-damage considerations are ones that deal with how the injury victim has been harmed.
-The law attempts to try to you place the personal injury victim back in the same position they were pre-accident.
+The law attempts to try to place the personal injury victim back in the same position they were pre-accident.
 It is a very difficult consideration and one that many times as determined by 12 disinterested persons called jurors who tend to value the case quite differently than the personal injury victim themselves.

 3. Ability to pay – the ability to pay is a big component in quite a few personal injury claims involving very very serious injuries.
 Most of the time ability to pay means how much insurance coverage is available for the accident.
-In some instances, a large company or a very large policy of insurance is involved and ability to pay is not much of a factor.
+In some instances, a large company or a very large policy of insurance is involved and the ability to pay is not much of a factor.
 Unfortunately, the personal injury victim cannot pick who injured them.

 Often, injury claimants make the mistake of hearing of another’s recovery and trying to extrapolate that into a number that they should receive for their injury or their accident.
 Each case is unique and has different factors as well as different people involved in the case.

 One factor that is important and extremely hard to value is the parties.
 If the defendant is someone who is very likable to the jury, the odds of the jury punishing or holding that person fully accountable government down.
 Likewise, if the personal injury victim is extremely likable, the odds that the jury will go the extra mile to make sure they are fully compensated is increased.
+If a juror feels a person is exaggerating an injury, the verdict will usually reflect that.
+If a juror feels the defendant is not credible on how the accident happened, liability is usually found.

 In the news several years ago was a case in Texas where a woman who was in a rest home was literally killed by fire ant bites.
 The deceased had hundreds of fire ant stings which resulted in her death.
 The jury returned a verdict in favor of the nursing home and against the woman’s estate.
 Most injury lawyers believed that the case could not be lost.
 The other side is that there are cases that many experienced attorneys say could not be won that resulted in a verdict and a monetary recovery.